EuroGO-SHIP/AtlantOS_QC/README.md

 1. Download and install base dependencies:
     1. Download and install [Python](https://www.python.org/download/releases/3.0/) >=3.11.
 Recommended downloader and instructions: [https://conda.io/miniconda.html](https://conda.io/miniconda.html)

     2. Download and install [yarn](https://yarnpkg.com/).
-Follow instructions from: https://yarnpkg.com/ (Alternatively  you can use [npm](https://www.npmjs.com/))
+Follow instructions from: https://yarnpkg.com/ (Alternatively you can use [npm](https://www.npmjs.com/)).
+The recommemded version for this proyect is "berry".
+The last one used was the version 4.9.4.
+To update it:

-    3. OPTIONAL, not needed anymore, just in case you want to include own code: GNU Octave

-        * Download and install GNU Octave.
-Follow instructions from: [https://www.gnu.org/software/octave/#install](https://www.gnu.org/software/octave/#install)
+            npm install -g yarn
+            sudo corepack enable             # I had to this once, other time I didn't need to do it yarn set version latest          # or "berry" instead of "latest"

+    3. Newer versions of Yarn (2.x and above) don't create a node_modules folder by default.
+Instead, they store dependencies in a global cache (like in the `AppData` folder).
+However, this can cause issues with native modules, which often expect the traditional `node_modules` folder.

+        To fix this for your project, you need to go back to the old behavior of using a node_modules folder.
+To do that:

+        1. Create a file called `.yarnrc.yml` in the root of your project.
+        2. Add the following line to that file: `nodeLinker: node-modules`

-1. Download this project
+2. Download this project

-1. Install the python `atlantos_qc` package and its dependencies in your python setup (if you have installed python through miniconda/anaconda and is not in PATH, you have to use Anaconda Prompt as command shell):
+3. Install the python `atlantos_qc` package and its dependencies in your python setup (if you have installed python through miniconda/anaconda and is not in PATH, you have to use Anaconda Prompt as command shell):

         python -m pip install git+https://github.com/ocean-data-qc/tilecloud.git
         python -m pip install --editable .
             or :
         python -m pip install .

-1. Install the node dependencies in the `atlantos_qc_js` folder
+4. Install the node dependencies in the `atlantos_qc_js` folder

         yarn --cwd atlantos_qc_js/ install

-1. Open the GUI from the `atlantos_qc_js` folder
+5. Open the GUI from the `atlantos_qc_js` folder

         yarn --cwd atlantos_qc_js/ start
         (first launching time delays a bit, please wait)